With the Annual Enrollment Period underway, agents undoubtedly feel a lot of pressure to stay productive during Medicare’s biggest selling season.

 - Practice a hobby or gain the satisfaction of completing a project you can finish in a couple of hours — maybe save bathroom demo for another day.

-- If you have an agency, plan fun events for your staff like happy hour or a yoga class.
-Bringing in food, specifically pizza, has also been proven to boost employee productivity.
+- Plan fun events for your staff — schedule a happy hour, yoga class, or catered lunch.
+(Bringing in pizza has been proven to boost employee productivity.

 ● ● ●